 C. difficile infection

-Clostridioides difficile, formerly known as Clostridium difficile, or C. difficile, is one of the top three most urgent bacterial threats in the United States, according to the Centers for Disease Control.
-It is the leading cause of hospital-acquired infection in the U.S. and is responsible for the deaths of approximately 20,000 Americans each year.
+Clostridioides difficile, formerly known as Clostridium difficile, or C. difficile, is one of the top 3 most urgent bacterial threats in the United States, according to the Centers for Disease Control and Prevention.
+It is the leading cause of hospital-acquired infection in the US and is responsible for the deaths of approximately 20,000 Americans each year.

 The current standard of care for C. difficile infection is antibiotic treatment.
 However, antibiotic treatment alone is ineffective against dormant spore forms of C. difficile, which can germinate and grow after antibiotics are completed, leading to a vicious cycle of recurrence.
 Repeated antibiotic exposure also depletes beneficial bacteria that inhibit C. difficile, increasing the risk of recurrence.